gautamkrishnar/EduBits/README.md

 * [/source](source/) - Contains the source code of the project
 * [/dist](dist/) - Contains the latest build of the project

+#### Known limitation
+Currently the app is in testing phase so the post filtering is turned off.
+It can be enabled once the app goes on production stage.